jared-hughes/casual-serious-language/README.md

 ## Next Steps

 - Add mutable variables, making if-without-else useful.
-- `Type` not needed inside MIR instructions.
-See "TODO: Don't want to include type here, and on FnCall."
 - Remove TODOs from source files, and move them here.
 - Allow typing `()` as return type of functions.
 - Determine types _before_ adding to MIR.
 Big mess checking for types inside build_mir.